September is back-to-school month, and that means several university students will soon be leaving the nest (and maybe even the car) behind.

-- Student Away from Home DiscountIf your college-bound student is attending school in another city or province, they won’t be driving your car nearly as much.
-Their time behind the wheel will be limited to holidays, school breaks and the occasional trip home for the weekend.
-As a result, many insurers offer a discount that could save you up to 50 per cent of the premium you’re paying for listing them on your policy.
+- Student-away-from-home-discount: If your college-bound child will be attending school in another city or province, their time behind the wheel will be limited to holidays, school breaks, and the occasional trip home for the weekend.
+Many insurance providers offer a discount for listing them on your policy.

-- Good Student DiscountAs the proud parent of a college or university student, keep in mind that their good grades are worth bragging about — especially since it may result in a discount.
-If available, a Good Student discount could save you up to five per cent.
+- Good student discount: As the proud parent of a college or university student, keep in mind that their good grades are worth bragging about — especially since it may result in a lower premium.

-- Driver’s Training DiscountIf your student is a newly licensed driver who hasn’t taken an approved driver’s training course, it might be worth adding one more class to their schedule.
-You could save hundreds of dollars each year in premiums, for typically up to three years, after your child has successfully passed a driver’s training course.
+- Driver’s training discount: If your child is on their way to becoming a full licensed driver, it might be worth adding one more class to their schedule – a driver’s training course.
+You could save hundreds of dollars each year on your premium, for typically up to three years, after your child has successfully passed the course.

-If your child is taking one of your cars to school, or you’re planning on buying them one to get around campus (and to classes on time), a call to your auto insurer should still be in the books.
+If your child is taking one of your cars to school, or you’re planning on buying them one to get around campus (and to classes on time), a call to your auto insurance provider should still be in the books.
 If the vehicle is in your name, you can list it on your existing auto insurance policy to take advantage of multi-vehicle discounts.